Foundation-Classes-For-OpenTK/OFC/README.md

 # OFC
 Open Foundation Classes for OpenTK/OpenGL.

 This site is not associated with OpenTK project.

 This repository holds a set of c# class wrappers which wrap the OpenTK GL API interface (which is a thin shim on top of OpenGL) into more useable c# classes.

 These make drawing objects to GL much easier to perform.

-Check out the [Wiki](../../wiki) for help.
+Check out the [Wiki](https://github.com/Foundation-Classes-For-OpenTK/OFC/wiki) for help.

-The classes cover the major GL objects: Buffer, Vertexes, Program, Shaders, Textures, Uniforms, etc. See [Class List](../../wiki/index)
+The classes cover the major GL objects: Buffer, Vertexes, Program, Shaders, Textures, Uniforms, etc. See [Class List on the github wiki](https://github.com/Foundation-Classes-For-OpenTK/OFC/wiki/index)

 It has a render list which allows the rendering of all objects to be executed in one call.